 This desk was a great deal at only $20:

 However, it did lack character.

-I brought it to life with a white washed finish on the tops and fun stripes on the drawer!
+I brought it to life with a white washed finish on the top and fun stripes on the drawer!

-The drawer got a fun pop of blue!
+The inside of the drawer got a fun pop of blue!

 At number 15 is this fun chair I picked up for $5:

 This was the first project I shared using the new Silk Paint (Baja Gray) and it turned out so cute!